 Whole Label Evaluation Rules (WLE)

-This section provides the WLE rules that are required by all the languages mentioned in section 3.2 when written in Tamil script.
+This section provides the WLE rules that are required by Tamil language mentioned in section 3.2 when written in Tamil script.
 The rules have been drafted in such a way that they can be easily translated into the LGR specification.

 Below are the symbols used in the WLE rules, for each of the "Indic Syllabic Category" as mentioned in the Table 5: Code point repertoire.